 While Afghanistan has a land area comparable to and a population somewhat larger than the state of Texas, northern Nevada (approximately 55,000) is virtually uninhabited.
 The largest communities in this region, are Elko, Fallon, and Winnemucca, which only total approximately 30,000 people.
 The famed U.S. Route 50– “the Loneliest Road in America”–bisects the region.
 If it were to quintuple in size, which is about what it would take to be comparable to Afghanistan, it would still have fewer than a half million people.
 Afghanistan, by contrast, has a landscape more austere and certainly just as rural, but it claims a population of nearly 30 million.
 Obviously the distinguishing factors between northern Nevada and Afghanistan—which include birth rates, colonization histories, stability of governments, sovereignty and enforceable boundaries, among other things—are complicated enough to generate an entirely different article.
 Suffice it to say, though, that population distribution in the US has proven that, given the choice, a significant portion of America has not found northern Nevada suitable or desirable for settlement, where as Afghanistan’s similarly unforgiving landscape hosts more people than any US state but California.

-The soil conditions in this war-torn, remote—yet hardly unpopulated—country are just the tip of the iceberg in terms of impediments to long-term prosperity.
+The soil conditions in this war-torn, remote—yet hardly unpopulated—country are just the tip of the iceberg in terms of impediments to long-term prosperity, amplified by the calamitous effects of a simple light rain on basic mobility.
 By many metrics, Afghanistan enjoyed a higher standard of living under monarchy in the 1960s and 1970s than it does today.
 The Soviet occupation throughout the 1980s fostered an additional soil condition that prove a bigger onus to Afghan quality of life than any rain, dust piles, or flash floods: the land mines buried within.
 The statistics for the country are grim.
 According to the 2010 Landmine Monitor, Afghanistan had the highest number of casualties in the world, at 859—over 20% of the world’s total.
 It is one of the five most mine-enriched countries, with an estimated 10 million total, so that every square mile of the country averages 40.
 The popular site Listverse estimates that mines kill or maim an estimated 10 to 12 people every day in Afghanistan.
 Fortunately, the country also benefits from some of the most intensive mine clearance initiatives in the world: Landmine Monitor reports that it ranked top globally in 2009 and the square kilometers of mine area cleared there comprise nearly 30% of the global total.
 Nonetheless, land mines will inevitably impede any other form of investment, until they are eradicated, which could easily take decades—while assuming that no other events will throw the demining process off course, or, inshallah, foster a new reason for planting land mines.
 This article may depict the living conditions in Afghanistan as bleak, thanks to its infuriating soil.
 However, the relics of war—and land mines are hardly a relic since they perpetuate a culture of conflict-related casualties long after a treaty has been signed—transcend most if not all of the intrinsic pedalogic features.
 Who knows—after the nation is liberated from its broadly scattered landmine catastrophe, maybe that moon dust will seem like small potatoes.